OKX Friends Episode 9 | Conversation with the Madman: Past, Present, and Future

 Looking at traditional capital, we can refer to four directions: strategic reserves, ETFs, Grayscale, and the Trump fund.

-The types of tokens in the U.S. strategic reserves, such as BTC, ETH, SOL, XRP, etc., are likely to be the first to be allocated by traditional institutions entering the crypto space.
+The types of tokens in the U.S. strategic reserves, such as BTC, ETH, SOL, XRP, etc., are likely to be the first allocations for traditional institutions entering the crypto space.
 For most traditional institutions, they do not understand the crypto space at all.
-They invest the money of their clients with their eyes closed, simply allocating because they have to.
-They absolutely dare not touch projects that could go to zero.
-With the backing of strategic reserves, traditional funds do not have to bear the risk.
+They invest blindly with investors' money, simply allocating because they have to.
+They absolutely dare not touch projects that might go to zero.
+With the backing of strategic reserves, traditional funds do not have to bear that risk.

 Additionally, we should pay attention to the future approval status of major ETFs in the U.S. Currently, only BTC is approved, while ETH, SOL, XRP, and LTC are in preparation.

 The allocation of Grayscale Trust represents the direction and expectations of early institutional investors in the U.S. crypto space.
-Currently, Grayscale Trust's single asset trusts include BTC, ETH, BCH, ETC, LTC, SOL, LINK, MANA, FIL, BAT, LPT, XLM, ZEC, and ZEN.
+Currently, Grayscale Trust has single asset trusts for BTC, ETH, BCH, ETC, LTC, SOL, LINK, MANA, FIL, BAT, LPT, XLM, ZEC, and ZEN.

-Finally, the Trump crypto fund is also an important reference standard, currently holding BTC, ETH, TRX, LINK, AAVE, ENA, MOVE, ONDO, and SEI.
+Finally, the Trump crypto fund is also an important reference.
+It currently holds BTC, ETH, TRX, LINK, AAVE, ENA, MOVE, ONDO, and SEI.

 1. What advice do you have for newcomers entering the cryptocurrency field?
 How should they start learning and accumulating experience?

 For newcomers, the current threshold in the crypto space is quite high.
-Unlike when we entered the crypto space, where simply buying and selling was enough to dive in, now there are many more complex ways to engage, especially with the vast amount of on-chain content.
-It can be said that everything traditional finance has has been copied over, and what traditional finance lacks, the crypto space is innovating on.
-This means one needs a lot of financial knowledge, a strong blockchain background, and an understanding of the internet.
+Unlike when we entered, where buying and selling was enough to dive in, with a bit of foundation, the crypto space has developed too many play styles over the years.
+Especially with the vast amount of on-chain content, it can be said that everything traditional finance has has been copied over, and the crypto space is innovating in areas traditional finance lacks.
+This means one needs a lot of financial knowledge, strong blockchain knowledge, and an understanding of the internet.

-The 24/7 continuous trading can be exhausting for newcomers.
-Therefore, they should first understand the entire framework of the crypto space, such as secondary market trading, primary market analysis or macro analysis, exchange-related businesses, on-chain treasure hunting, DeFi, etc. Newcomers should focus on a specific niche, thoroughly understanding it, and accumulate experience through practice.
-Engaging with industry veterans and learning from their experiences, especially the pitfalls they have encountered, is invaluable for newcomers.
+The 24/7 uninterrupted trading can be exhausting for newcomers.
+Therefore, they can first understand the entire framework of the crypto space, such as secondary market trading, primary market analysis or macro analysis, exchange-related businesses, on-chain treasure hunting, DeFi, etc. Newcomers should focus on a specific niche, thoroughly understand a particular area, accumulate experience through practice, and engage in discussions with industry veterans.
+Learning from the pitfalls others have encountered is the most valuable asset for newcomers.

-Lastly, rapid learning is crucial.
-Only by moving faster than others can one seize great opportunities.
+Finally, rapid learning is crucial; only by moving faster than others can one seize great opportunities.

-2. What common misconceptions or traps should newcomers avoid during market trading?
+2. What common misconceptions or traps should newcomers avoid in the market trading process?

-In trading, I have been navigating the market for nearly 20 years, possibly older than many of the listeners here.
+In trading, I have been in the market for nearly 20 years, possibly older than many of the friends listening to this space.
 I’m not that old; I just started trading while in school.
-Over the years, I’ve encountered many pitfalls.
+Over the years, I have encountered many pitfalls.
 I believe the most important thing is to maintain the right mindset.
-I often say in my posts that trading is a marathon, not a 50-meter sprint.
+I often say in my tweets that trading is a marathon, not a 50-meter sprint.
 Don’t think about getting rich overnight; instead, focus on steady growth.
 As long as you can survive, opportunities will always be there.
-Therefore, I emphasize asset allocation, how to achieve stable annual growth, which assets are risky, which are cash assets, and which are value-preserving assets, and how to allocate them based on your risk preference.
+Therefore, I emphasize how to allocate assets, how to ensure stable annual growth, which assets are risky, which are cash assets, and which are value-preserving assets, and how to allocate them based on your risk tolerance.

-If your current assets are not substantial, focus on working hard in this industry, thinking about how to make money rather than fixating on getting rich through trading.
+If your current assets are not substantial, focus on working hard in this industry and think about how to make money rather than obsessing over getting rich through trading.
 I have seen too many people who got rich quickly only to give it all back to the market.
 Often, the money made was due to luck, while the losses were due to skill.

-If you are using leverage, remember to set stop-losses before opening each position.
+If you are using leverage, remember to set a stop-loss before opening each position.
 This is key to survival.
-If you cannot adhere to this, please do not engage in contract or leveraged trading.
+If you cannot adhere to this rule, please do not engage in contract or leveraged trading.

 3. How do you suggest newcomers establish their own analysis framework and models?
 Are there any practical tools or methods you can recommend?

-In trading, I believe the most important thing is not to read books but to start first, allowing yourself to accept failure, acknowledge every stop-loss, and admit that you are imperfect, even weak.
+In trading, I believe the most important thing is not to read books but to start first, allowing yourself to accept failure, to accept every stop-loss, and to acknowledge that you are imperfect, even weak.
 Learn to respect the market.
-Therefore, my suggestion is to start with a very small amount of money to experiment and make mistakes, finding your own issues through trading and then solving them to discover a trading method that suits you.
+Therefore, my advice is to start with very little money, experiment, and make mistakes.
+Identify your problems through trading and then solve them, finding a trading method that suits you.

-Once you accept your failures, you can begin learning some theoretical knowledge, looking at indicators and understanding the patterns of candlestick movements.
-Here are a few books I recommend that I find helpful regarding trading: "The Wyckoff Method," "Japanese Candlestick Charting Techniques," "Reminiscences of a Stock Operator," "The Turtle Trading Rules," and "Stop Loss."
+Once you have accepted your failures, you can begin to learn some theoretical knowledge, look at indicators, and understand the patterns of candlestick charts.
+Here are a few books I find helpful regarding trading: "The Wyckoff Method," "Japanese Candlestick Charting Techniques," "Reminiscences of a Stock Operator," "The Turtle Trading Rules," and "Stop Loss."

-Ultimately, combining various types of knowledge will increase your success rate in market judgment.
+Ultimately, combine various types of knowledge to increase your success rate in market judgment.
 Trading is not a simple path; it is a system, and it is difficult to derive correct results from a single indicator.
-Over the years, I have been continuously improving and learning.
-Trading is a path of arduous cultivation, so if there are better ways to make money, I suggest not choosing this path.
-It is a road fraught with peril, and most people spend their lives in mediocrity.
+I have been continuously improving and learning over the years.
+Trading is a path of hard cultivation, so if there are better ways to make money, I suggest not choosing this path.
+It is a road fraught with danger, and most people spend their lives in mediocrity.
 Those who can achieve stable returns are rare.
 More often than not, it feels like a test of talent, or whether your personality is suited for trading.
 The key is to find a way that works for you to make money.

 Conclusion

-Mercy is honored to have the legendary trader Madman share his insights today.
+Mercy is honored to invite the legendary trader, The Madman, for this sharing session.
 "Responsibility, focus, and sincerity" are qualities I deeply perceive from my mentor.
-In the midst of a dull market, I hope everyone can gain something from his sincere and profound insights and regain confidence!
+In the dull market conditions, I hope everyone can gain insights and regain confidence from his sincere and profound sharing!

-Finally, Mercy has extracted a quote from Madman's recommended reading, "Reminiscences of a Stock Operator," to share with everyone:
+Finally, Mercy has extracted a quote from The Madman's recommended reading—"Reminiscences of a Stock Operator"—to share with everyone:

 Risk Warning and Disclaimer